A preschooler's nap may be an important tool for learning, a new study of 3- to 5-year-olds suggests.

 Black children were about 68 percent more likely than white children to spend more than six hours in the ER, although there were no statistically significant differences among races in results for any diagnostic test.

 "This data set will not answer the question of why," said lead author Tiffani J. Johnson, from the University of Pennsylvania School of Medicine.
 "It could be that white parents are more likely to ask for pain meds, or that minority patients are likely to get care in ERs that have longer wait times.
-And it could be racial bias."
+And it could be racial bias."health

 First Published October 13, 2013 8:00 PM